The Best Food Experiences and Places to Eat in Rotorua

 Alternative Things to Do in Rotorua

-As much as the foodie experiences in Rotorua are delectable, you can’t travel all the way here just for the food.
+As much as the food tours and places to eat in Rotorua are delectable, you can’t travel all the way here just for the food.
 You’re in the geothermal and cultural hub of New Zealand!
 So balance out your stay with some of the alternative activities, such as:

-- Checking out the geothermal parks like Wai-O-Tapu (on Viator or Tripadvisor) and Te Puia (on Viator or Tripadvisor)
+- Checking out the geothermal parks like Wai-O-Tapu (on Viator or Tripadvisor) and Te Puia (on Klook, KKday, Viator or Tripadvisor)

 - Indulging in some of the hot pools like Waikite Valley Thermal Pools (on Klook, Viator or Tripadvisor) or the Polynesian Spa (on Klook, KKday, Viator and Tripadvisor)

-- Rolling down the hill in an inflatable Zorb ball (on Viator and Tripadvisor)
+- Rolling down the hill in an inflatable Zorb ball (on Viator, Tripadvisor and Klook)

-- Seeing the kiwi birds at Rainbow Springs (on Viator and Tripadvisor)
+- Seeing the kiwi birds at Rainbow Springs (on Viator, Tripadvisor and KKday)

 - Hiking on Mt Tarawera (on Viator and Tripadvisor)

 … and much more!
-Check out the details of these activities and get more inspiration in the 10 Rotorua Must-Dos.
+Check out the details of these activities and get more inspiration in the 20 Best Things to Do in Rotorua.